(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

-- And grace was given to each one of us according to the measure of the Anointed’s gift.
+- And grace was given to each one of us according to the measure of the gift of the Anointed.

-- Therefore it says: “While ascending on high, He led captive a host of captives and gave gifts to men.”(13)quotation/allusion to Psalm 68:18
+- Therefore it says: “Having ascended on high, He led captive a host of captives and gave gifts to men.”(12)quotation/allusion to Psalm 68:18

 - The One who descended is also the same One who ascended far above all the heavens so He might fill all things)

 - And indeed, He gifted the apostles, also the prophets, also the evangelists, also the shepherds and teachers,(14)“shepherds and teachers” go together as one and aren’t two separate items on this list, though this is less clear in English.
 The lack of the definite article (“the” in English) before “teachers” and the lack of the Greek conjunction “δὲ” (de) which separates all the other giftings makes this clear.

 - for the equipping of the saints for the work of ministry, for building up the body of the Anointed,

 - until we all might reach unity of the faith and the knowledge of the Son of God, into a perfected man; into the full standard of maturity set by the Anointed.